Gastric Sleeve Surgery

 How do I get ready for gastric sleeve surgery?

 Before having surgery, you’ll need to enroll in a bariatric surgery education program.
 This will help you get ready for surgery, and life after surgery.
 You’ll have nutritional counseling.
 And you may have a psychological evaluation.
-You’ll also need physical exams and tests such as a chest X-ray and ECG.
-You will need blood tests.
-You may have imaging studies of your stomach, or have an upper endoscopy.
+You’ll also need physical exams and tests, such as a chest X-ray, blood tests, and electrocardiogram.
+You may have imaging studies of your stomach, or have an upper endoscopy to better see your digestive system.

 If you smoke, you will need to stop several months before surgery.
 Your surgeon may ask you to lose some weight before surgery.
-This will help make your liver smaller, and make surgery safer.
+This is important to reduce the risk of surgery related complications.
 You’ll need to stop taking aspirin, ibuprofen, and other blood-thinning medicines in the days before your surgery.
-Check with your healthcare providers about which medicines should be stopped (and when), and which should be continued at the time of your operation.
+Check with your healthcare providers about which medicines, herbs or supplements should be stopped (and when), and which should be continued at the time of your operation.
 Follow any directions you are given for not eating or drinking before your surgery.

 What happens during gastric sleeve surgery?

 You will have general anesthesia for your surgery.
 This will cause you to be deeply sedated through the surgery.
-Your surgeon will usually use laparoscopy.
+Your surgeon will usually use the laparoscopic procedure to perform the surgery.
 They will make several small cuts (incisions) in your upper abdomen.
 The surgeon will then insert a thin tube (laparoscope) and put small surgery tools into these incisions.
 If the surgery can't be done safely with the laparoscope, then it may need to be completed with an open incision.

 The anesthesiologist will then pass a small tube through your mouth down into the stomach.
 The surgeon will then use a laparoscopic stapler to divide the stomach, leaving a narrowed vertical sleeve.
 The part of the stomach that was removed is then taken out of the abdomen through an incision.
 Your surgeon may then test for any leaks in the sleeve using a dye study or an upper endoscopy.